 ### From your Ooma Office IP phone

-If you would like to check your voicemail, just pick up the phone press the messages button or dial your own extension number.
+If you would like to check your voicemail, pick up the phone, press the messages button, or just dial your own extension number.

 **Note:** The first time you access your voicemail, you will be prompted to select a new PIN during the initial setup process for your voicemail box.